Photo: Kirill Vinokurov - CC BY-SA 3.0, commons.wikimedia.org

 - models of the tower with account of progressive collapse.

-The analysis is carried out in LIRA-SAPR and Stark ES.
+The tower structural analysis software is LIRA-FEM and Stark ES.
 The convergence of results is about 5%.

 - Wind loads are defined according to the report on the wind-tunnel test of the tower model.
 The test is carried out at MGSU.
 For the input data, we obtain the wind pressure on the building at different heights with different tunnel incidences.